Sherman Firefly: Norrey-en-Bessin

 One example of this increased firepower was displayed by Lt.
-G. K. Henry's Firefly during the defence of Norrey-en-Bessin on 9 June against an attack by the 3rd Company of the 12th SS Panzer Regiment of the 12th SS Panzer Division.
+G. K. Henry's Firefly during the defence of Norrey-en-Bessin on 9 June against an attack by the 3rd Company of the 12th SS Panzer Regiment of the 12th SS Panzer Division Hitlerjugend.
 Determined to capture the village in preparation for a larger offensive to drive the British and Canadians back into the sea, Kurt Meyer ordered 12 Panthers of the 3rd Company and infantry to attack Norrey and drive out the Canadians.
-The attack got under way at 1300 hours, with the Panthers racing towards the town at full speed, stopping only to fire their guns.
+The attack got underway at 1300 hours, with the Panthers racing towards the town at full speed, stopping only to fire their guns.
 They quickly outran their infantry support, which was forced to ground by Allied artillery fire.
-Within 1000 m of the village, nine standard Shermans of the Canadian 1st Hussars opened fire into the advancing Panthers' flanks.
+Within 1000 m of the village, nine standard Shermans of the Canadian 6th Canadian Armoured Regiment opened fire into the advancing Panthers' flanks.
 Lt.
 Henry's gunner, Trooper A. Chapman, waited until the Panthers "lined up like ducks in a row" and quickly knocked out five Panthers with just six rounds.
 The attack was repulsed with the loss of seven of the 12 Panthers.